ferociousfox/react-help-que/README.md

 __React functions cannot alter their props!__ This would break the second rule above.
 React components can only take their arguments (props), compose them together into a portion of the UI, and return the JSX results to be rendered.

-#### One-Way Data Flow
+#### Unidirectional Data Flow
+Commonly called a "top-down" or "unidirectional" data flow.
+Any state is always owned by some specific component, and any data or UI derived from that state can only affect components "below" them in the tree.
 React is all about one-way data flow down the component hierarchy, from the lowest common parent component.
 If you can’t find a component where it makes sense to own the state, create a new component simply for holding the state and add it somewhere in the hierarchy above the common owner component.

 #### Inverse Data Flow
 Callbacks fire whenever the state should be updated. onChange event on inputs will be notified of changes.
 The callbacks passed will call setState(), and the app will be updated.

+1. Define a callback function in the parent component where the state or data we want to alter resides.
+This function is responsible for doing something with data; like altering state to trigger UI updates.
+1. The parent component passes this function into the child component as a prop.
+1. The child component can access this method through its props, and call it at the relevant time (like when the Yes button is clicked, in our case).
+1. When the child executes the callback method from its props, the method in the parent component is invoked.
+Because the method resides in the parent class it has access to update the parent's state.

 #### Props
 Require a 'key' when iterating inside a .map().